We are confident that our Program offers an unbeatable combination of value and applicable knowledge.

 Notification of Emergency or Threat

-- In the event of a significant emergency or dangerous situation, the Conservatory will initiate a school wide notification system.
+In the event of a significant emergency or dangerous situation, CRAS will initiate a school wide notification system.
 At the time of an emergency the appropriate school officials will notify students and faculty by sending a message over the alarm system intercom.
+The immediate notification will issue directions to the community, such as “evacuate”, “fire”, or “shelter in place”.
+When applicable, subsequent notifications will be issued providing additional information about the emergency.

 Employee Responsibilities